david-mclain/LilLexi/README.md

 To change fonts click on 'Font' in menu bar then select the font you would like.
 To type just begin typing or click anywhere on the screen.
 You can create a new page by clicking file, then new.
 Cursor is displayed using the character '|'.
-In order for images to display properly, please ensure that the image needs to be placed in the same directory as the .class files from compilation.
+In order for images to display properly, please ensure that the image is placed in the same directory as the .class files from compilation.
 The current dictionary just has a couple of words for reference in the dict.txt file, so any of those words are seen as correct and will not be marked as spelt incorrectly.